MCV-2024-C1-Project/Team7/README.md

 The goal of this week's task is to match pictures of paintings from a large image database with other image queries that feature those artworks.
 The resemblance between each query and each image in the database is assessed based on their visual content; specifically, the similarity between their color histograms.

 ### Task 1
 In task one, up to two methods could be chosen for computing the image descriptors (histograms).
+To decide which methods to use, we have carried out both theoretical and emprical explorations of the following 5 color representations: RGB, CIELAB, HSV, YCrCb, and Grayscale.

+On one hand, the theoretical exploration has consisted in determining which color space is "best" in terms of their theoretical properties.
+In this case, "best" corresponds to the folling heuristic: the best color space will be the one with characteristics most similar to human perception.
-We decided to calculate all the histograms in advance for the following color representations: RGB, CIELAB, HSV, YCrCb, and Grayscale, so we could experiment if we wanted to.
-After the process of creation, the histograms are saved in pickle files.
-This is done by executing the ``create_histograms.py`` script and having the databases in the ``data`` directory.

-It is required to have downloaded the three databases (BBDD, qsd1_w1, qst1_w1) and to have placed them in ``data`` in order to execute the script.
-After the execution, the files will be distributed as the following:
+On the other hand, for the emprical exploration, we decided to calculate all the histograms in advance for the following color representations: RGB, CIELAB, HSV, YCrCb, and Grayscale, as well as combinations of Grayscale and the other four, so we could experiment with them.
+After creating them, the histograms are saved in pickle files.
+This is done by executing the ``create_histograms.py`` script (it is required to have downloaded the three databases (BBDD, qsd1_w1, qst1_w1) and to have placed them in ``data`` in order to execute the script).
+After the execution, the files will be distributed as follows:
 ```
 data/histograms/<DataBaseFolderName>/<ColorRepresentation>/<OriginalFileName>.pkl
 ```

-Although the code in ``create_histograms.py`` generates the histograms for five different color spaces, the subsequent tasks require the choice of only two color representations.
-In our case, the selected ones have been CIELAB and a combination of RGB and Grayscale.
+Although the code in ``create_histograms.py`` generates the histograms for five different color spaces, as well as combinations of grey and other colors, the subsequent tasks require choosing only two methods.
+In our case, according to our theoretical and empirical explorations, the selected ones have been CIELAB and a combination of RGB and Grayscale.

 #### Method 1: CIELAB
 [CIELAB](https://en.wikipedia.org/wiki/CIELAB_color_space) was chosen for its perceptual uniformity, allowing for more accurate color comparisons that align with human vision (as the perceived difference is proportional to the distance in the space).